snoyberg/posa-chapter/warp.md

 and the server receiving data from and sending data to the socket.
 A final related point not yet discussed is __middleware__, which are components sitting between the server and application that somehow modify the request and/or response.
+The definition of a middleware is `type Middleware = Application -> Application`.
+The intuition behind this is that a middleware will take some "internal" application, preprocess the request, pass it to the internal application to get a response, and then postprocess the response.
 For our purposes, a prime example would be a gzip middleware, which automatically compresses response bodies.